Updated September 8, 2025

 How long is your layover?
 These tips work best if you have five hours or more between connecting flights.
 Where you’re travelling from and where you’re heading next will influence these time frames, and if you need to store luggage before leaving the airport.

-• Switzerland is not a member state of the European Union, so may need to collect Swiss Francs (CHF).
+- Switzerland is not a member state of the European Union, so you may need to collect Swiss Francs (CHF).
 There are ATMs in the shopping concourse on the way to the station.
-Chances are you won’t need any cash if you use credit cards.
+Chances are you won’t need any cash as credit cards are widely accepted.

-• The airport train station (Bahnhof Zürich Flughafen) is below the airport.
+- The airport train station (Bahnhof Zurich Flughafen) is below the airport.
 Just follow the signs.
-The journey to the Zürich Hauptbahnhof (HB) takes 10 minutes.
+The journey to the Zurich Hauptbahnhof (HB) takes 12 minutes.

-8 Tips on how to make the most of a Zurich layover
+8 Quick ways to make the most of a Zurich layover

 Here are some recommendations to consider.
 All are within easy walking distance of the Hauptbahnhof.